It’s Not Where We Have Been …It’s Where We Are Going!

-Full time student should complete 15 credits per semester.
+A full-time student should complete 15 credits per semester.
 Assignments must be completed and handed in on a regular basis.

 A completed application form is required for all students applying to the Blessed Sacrament Outreach.

-Students may enter an ADLC course at anytime (with teacher approval), but withdrawal from a course along with subsequent withdrawal from the school may take place if a student is not half done by 60 days from registration date.
+Students may enter an ADLC course at any time (with teacher approval), but withdrawal from a course along with subsequent withdrawal from the school may take place if a student is not half done by 60 days from registration date.

 The key rule is respect for the school, staff and each other.